tpdorsey/tap-utils/README.md

 Now you can open the zip archive.
 The following utilities read their data from the TapCellarBackup.json file.
 Note the path to this file and pass it as the last argument when you run these Ruby scripts.

+## tap-archive.rb

+New utility under development to transform TapCellarBackup.json data to CSV for export into other data stores.

+Details TK.

 ## tap-avg-grades.rb

 Returns a table of styles for all graded beers, including: